stormtrooper88/Milestoneproject---User-centric-project/README.md

 I would like to have different languages in the menu bar as I speak French and Danish.

-I would like to fix the white space found between the intro message and the about me section.
+I would like to have implemented a functioning video.

 Technologies Used